 If you’re feeling dauntless, you can ask permission to climb the ladder to the rooftop of San Pedro.
 I also had a lovely lunch at La Carcel.

-Getting there: 1:20 drive from Seville or 1:45 via bus or train each way.
+It’s a 1:20 drive from Seville or 1:45 via bus or train each way.
 Arcos is a good stop on the way to Ronda, if you’re not just day tripping.

 If you’re craving a restorative view of the sea, sparkling Cadiz fits the bill beautifully.
 It’s an underrated Andalusian town, located on a thin peninsula that juts out into the Atlantic Ocean.

 Cadiz is an old port city, one of the oldest in Europe.
-With its rich history and beautiful coastal vibe, Cadiz makes a unique and lovely day excursion from Seville.
+With its rich history and beautiful coastal vibe, Cadiz makes a unique and lovely day trip from Seville.
 And, with so much to see and do, it’s an ideal place for a leisurely weekend break.